Buenos Aires by Night Tour (Local food dinner + Guided stroll + Sightseeing with driver)

 All year long, there are crowds of all ages going out after dark in Buenos Aires for a bite and a stroll, like you'll see in no other city!

-Description: This is a fun, guided night tour (in English) showing how we live here, and includes a truly outstanding Argentinian dinner with all main local foods sampled: Locro, Carbonada, Empanadas, etc. (wine and beef are optional) and a traditional night-cap or tea or ice cream much later at some different 'cool' place—like we always do here.
-In between, we will walk-the-dinner-off while we visit some of the many fun, safe and charming night districts like Las Caņitas, Palermo SOHO, Puerto Madero, San Telmo, Reconquista, La Placita, etc. (each night is different as we choose the most suitable circuit for each day).
+Description: This is a fun, guided night tour (in English) showing how we live here, and includes a truly outstanding Argentinian dinner with all main local foods sampled: Locro, Carbonada, Empanadas, etc. (wine and beef are optional) and a traditional night-cap or tea or ice cream much later at some different 'cool' place�like we always do here.
+In between, we will walk-the-dinner-off while we visit some of the many fun, safe and charming night districts like Las Ca�itas, Palermo SOHO, Puerto Madero, San Telmo, Reconquista, La Placita, etc. (each night is different as we choose the most suitable circuit for each day).
 Don't be surprised to see people all ages going out late at night (Argentine families often go out late at night with their young ones).
 There are very few cities in the world with so many fun things to do at night as ours.
 Dont miss this experience!!
 This is one you'll tell your friends about.
+This tour was specifically designed by our guides for both the novel occasional tourist and also the savvy business traveler: Your guide will tailor this walk to your preferences as you go and along the night you will also learn from your guide about our peculiar culture and habits and about the places you'll visit.
+Transportation in the form of a private car and driver is included in this tour, as Buenos Aires is huge and many fun-at-night neighbourhoods are quite far apart All transportation, drinks and delicious food are included �except beef & alcohol (which are optional).

 When: 7:30 pm daily 365 days/year, rain or shine (this tour is only available by booking ahead through our 'Booking' menu entry above)